Is it Possible to Do a 1031 Exchange to a REIT?

-In a 1031 Exchange, one of the most common challenges that property owners face is finding a suitable replacement property.
-Between the competition for the best exchange assets and the time constraints that must be adhered to, the search for a replacement property can be stressful and time consuming.
+In a 1031 Exchange, one of the most common challenges property owners face is finding a suitable replacement property.
+Between the competition for the best assets and the time constraints that must be adhered to, the search for a replacement property can be stressful and time consuming.
 As such, it is common to look for other options that qualify as a replacement property, but are much less stressful and competitive to acquire.
 One of the options frequently considered is a Real estate Investment Trust (REIT).

-In order to understand whether it is possible to utilize a REIT as a replacement property in a 1031 exchange, it is first necessary to define two key terms.
+To understand whether it is possible to utilize a REIT as a replacement property in a 1031 exchange, it is first necessary to define two key terms.

 What is a 1031 Exchange?

-A 1031 Exchange – sometimes called a like-kind exchange – is a specialized type of real estate transaction that allows an investor to defer capital gains taxes on the profitable sale of an investment property (the Relinquished Property) as long as they “exchange” the sale proceeds into another the Replacement Property) that is considered “like kind.”
-The transaction is named after the section of the Internal Revenue Tax Code that permits it and it outlines a number of rules that a taxpayer must adhere to when completing one.
+A 1031 Exchange – sometimes called a like-kind exchange – is a specialized type of real estate transaction that allows an investor to defer capital gains taxes on the profitable sale of an investment property (the Relinquished Property) as long as they “exchange” the sale proceeds into another real property (the Replacement Property) that is considered “like kind.”
+The transaction is named after the section of the Internal Revenue Tax Code that permits it and it outlines a number of rules a taxpayer must adhere to when completing one.
 Within the context of this article, there are two rules that are particularly relevant.

 Second, real estate investors must identify the replacement property within 45 days of the sale of the relinquished property and the transaction must be completed within 180 days.
 It is just this time constraint that can make the search for a replacement property stressful.
 If one is not found in time, the transaction could become taxable.